Why It Matters

 What Happened

-Gov. Little enters the contest as the clear frontrunner, bolstered by President Donald Trump’s endorsement and a campaign war chest roughly ten times larger than his nearest competitor.
-Little has served in Idaho government since 2001 and has held the governor’s office since 2018.
+Gov. Brad Little is seeking reelection with President Donald Trump’s endorsement and a campaign war chest roughly 10 times larger than his nearest competitor.
+Little has served in state government since 2001, including time as lieutenant governor before winning the governorship in 2018.

 By the Numbers

-- Gov. Little has raised approximately 10 times more in campaign contributions than challenger Mark Fitzpatrick, his closest fundraiser.
+Little’s campaign has raised approximately 10 times more in contributions than Fitzpatrick, the next leading fundraiser in the race.

 Zoom Out